The confusion between classes and class’s is surprisingly common, but the rule is simple.

 2. What is the plural of class?

-The plural is classes.
+The plural of class is classes.

 3. What does class’s mean?